 opkg install install luci-app-openvpn

-You can also build firmware image with OpenVPN.
+You can also build a firmware image with OpenVPN.
 An informative manual on OpenVPN client configuration can be found here: https://github.com/StreisandEffect/streisand/wiki/Setting-an-OpenWrt-Based-Router-as-OpenVPN-Client

 We will follow it with modifications, specific for Surfshark.